sura1-0-1/business-development/UbiquityOS-User-Manual/developer_onboarding/getting-started/step-by-step-onboarding/setup-devpool-account.md

 <figure><img src="../../../.gitbook/assets/image (2) (1) (1) (1) (1) (1).png" alt="" width="375"><figcaption></figcaption></figure>

-Finally, authenticate the Ubiquity to access your personal data for registration.
+Finally, allow our GitHub App to access your personal data for registration.

 Enhance your experience by downloading the [GitHub Mobile App](https://github.com/mobile) to receive notifications and stay updated on the go.